YoshiiShell/PC-Optimization/preperation.md

 Now select the only file (if there is multiple, make sure there is **one** .rom.
 If not, cancel out and troubleshoot.

 Let it update and once it does, it will restart you back to BIOS, or restart normally.
 Which then you should see Windows on a prebuilt, or a no OS found error on a custom-built.

+## Drivers

+Sometimes you have to grab drivers for Windows to read your disk.

+So grab your drivers from the disk provider's website and place it in an easy to access but safe kept folder.
+Such as a "Drivers" folder on your desktop.

+Now let's move onto installing Windows!